- What is Labioplasty?

-Swelling will be present for the first 3-5 days post operatively.
+Swelling will be present for the first 3 – 5 days post-operatively.
 This swelling will decrease over a few weeks.
-Patients may experience some discomfort in sitting for approximately 2 weeks post operatively.
+Patients may experience some discomfort in sitting for approximately two weeks post-operatively.

 Soaking in baths may decrease some of the discomfort.